hugbed/strabus-ros/inter_eye_rail/README.md

 ```

 ##### type (string)
-Used to indicate the type of stop to apply to the stepper:
+Used to indicate the type of stop to apply to the rail:
- * hard: the stepper will stop immediately
+ * hard: the rail will stop immediately
- * soft: the stepper will stop after a deceleration as configured by the DEC register
+ * soft: the rail will stop after a brief deceleration

 Using a different stop type name will result in the command being ignored.